 Good Alternatives to a Free Website

 The best alternative to a free website is, of course, a paid professional website.
-There are plenty of hosting services offering WordPress hosting at meager costs.
+We’ve found that many hosting providers offer WordPress hosting at very affordable rates, which ensures better performance and control.

-For WPBeginner readers, they offer a 60% additional discount, a free domain name, a free SSL certificate, and more.
-Basically, you can get started for just $2.75 per month.
+WPBeginner readers also get a generous discount with Bluehost, along with a free domain name, SSL certificate, and more.
+This means you can launch your site for just $1.99 per month.

-You can follow our step-by-step guide on how to make a website (the right way).
+If you’re new to website creation, you can check out our comprehensive guide on how to make a website (the right way).

 We hope this article helped you learn why having a free website is a bad idea.
-You may also want to read our guide explaining why you should use WordPress, or check out this article on why is WordPress free, what are the costs, and what is the catch?
+You may also want to read our guide explaining why you should use WordPress or this article on why is WordPress free, what are the costs, and what is the catch?

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.